Croydon South

 Croydon South's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Common health conditions are seen at standard levels across both young and old age cohorts.
-Private health cover is found to be high, at approximately 53% of the total population (2779 people).
-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 9.0% and 8.6% of residents respectively.
-68.0% of residents report being completely clear of medical ailments, compared to 68.7% across Greater Melbourne.
-The area has 17.4% of residents aged 65 and over (907 people), lower than the 19.0% in Greater Melbourne.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+Approximately 53% of its total population (~2,780 people) have private health cover, which is relatively high.
+The most common medical conditions in the area are mental health issues and asthma, affecting 9.0 and 8.6% of residents respectively.
+Around 68.0% of residents report being completely clear of medical ailments, compared to 68.7% across Greater Melbourne.
+In Croydon South, 17.4% of residents are aged 65 and over (908 people), which is lower than the 19.0% in Greater Melbourne.
+Health outcomes among seniors in Croydon South are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health